State Universities Retirement System (SURS)

 Defined Contribution Plan: Self-Managed Plan

-Please Note: Federal Social Security does not cover University of Illinois employees eligible for SURS.
-Therefore, no Social Security taxes are withheld from earnings.
-However, persons hired on or after April 1, 1986, are subject to withholding of the Federal Medicare tax, which amounts to 1.45% of Medicare eligible salary.
-For further information, please read the Statement Concerning Your Employment in a Job Not Covered by Social Security.
+Please Note: Federal Social Security does not cover University of Illinois employees who are eligible for SURS.
+Therefore, no Social Security is withheld from your earnings.
+Please read the Statement Concerning Your Employment in a Job Not Covered by Social Security.
+If you were hired on or after April 1, 1986, then you are subject to withholding of the Federal Medicare tax, which amounts to 1.45% of Medicare eligible salary.